 The satellite carries the iMESA (Integrated Miniaturized Electrostatic Analyzer) and the CNT (Carbon Nano-Tube) experiments.

 Georgia Tech manufactured the carbon nanotube array and AFIT built the payload and assembled and tested the satellite.
-Performance of the carbon nanotube array will be done using custom built integrated miniaturized electrostatic analyzer (iMESA) sensors, based on designs provided by the U.S. Air Force Academy.
+Performance evaluations of the carbon nanotube array were done using custom built integrated miniaturized electrostatic analyzer (iMESA) sensors, based on designs provided by the U.S. Air Force Academy.
 The ALICE satellite is a 3U cubesat supplied by the National Reconnaissance Office Colony CubeSat program.

 The carbon nanotube array on ALICE represents a significant enhancement in small satellite propulsion.